Coronavirus Cases Are Surging. The Contact Tracing Workforce Is Not

 One positive sign, Allen points out, is that nearly three quarters of states that responded to NPR's survey report they are still planning to hire more contact tracers.
 "We should definitely keep building," she says.
 "We should definitely not stop here."

-Jessica Craig, Blake Farmer, Anh Gray, Jake Harper, Natalie Krebs, Aviva Okeson-Haberman, Troy Oppie, Alex Smith, Ruth Talbott, Sam Whitehead, and Julia Wohl contributed to this report.
+Jessica Craig, Blake Farmer, Anh Gray, Jake Harper, Natalie Krebs, Aviva Okeson-Haberman, Troy Oppie, Alex Smith, Ruth Talbot, Sam Whitehead, and Julia Wohl contributed to this report.